jimbateson7/https-claudiadecarlo.com-/src/testimonials/oscar-m.md

 showStory: true
 showContactForm: false
 ---
-## {% video "/static/uploads/test-video.mp4" %}{% endvideo %}
+{% video "/static/uploads/Oscar testimonial (reduced).mp4" %}{% endvideo %}

 ## Oscar’s story: From heartbreak to setting himself free

 Oscar came to me in tears.
 His relationship was ending, and even though he hadn’t felt truly happy in it for a while, the thought of letting go brought up even more pain.

 He felt low, confused, and humiliated after a series of difficult events with his partner.
 He was trying to hold together something that deep down, he already knew wasn’t right for him.